PateShin/tp/docs/DeveloperGuide.md

       Use case resumes at Step 2.

 * 2b.
-The field that need to be updated is a tag.
+The field that need to be updated is a tag and user enters invalid tag index.

     * 2b1.
+PayBack shows an error message.

+      Use case resumes at Step 2.

-User enters tag index and new tag name.
+* 2c.
+The field that need to be updated is a tag and new tag name already exists.

+    * 2b1.
+PayBack shows an error message.

+      Use case resumes at Step 2.

+* 2d.
+The field that need to be updated is a tag and there is missing tag index/new tag name.

+    * 2b1.
+PayBack shows an error message.

-      Use case resumes at Step 3.
+      Use case resumes at Step 2.

 **Use case: Add a transaction**